 Tobacco has been cultivated in Belgium since 1650.
 The fields around Wervik in West Flanders were the industry’s centre of productivity.
 The golden age was immediately after the Second World War and then between 1970 and 1985.
 However, in the 1990s the Flemish tobacco industry declined rapidly.
 By 2000 only 450 hectares of tobacco were planted, and in 2014 the figure was down to around 100 hectares.

 This then is my short guide for how to identify farm crops while walking through the countryside.
 You might like to bookmark it so it’s handy to access when you come across a crop you are not sure about.
-If it proves helpful to folk, I may add extra photos on crops in various stages of growth.
-Let me know what you think by adding a comment below or dropping me a line.
+If you have any suggestions for other crops I could add to this list, just add a comment below or drop me a line.

 If you have enjoyed this post and learned something new, would you consider Buying Me A Coffee as an appreciation?
 It would help towards the cost of running this website, and to maintain an advertising-free, uncluttered reading experience.
 Thank you!
 Denzil

 And if you’re not yet subscribed, add your email below: